How to Get Your House Ready to Sell

 - Clean and declutter.
 Thoroughly clean the entire home.
 This includes scrubbing tile (including grout) in the kitchen and bathrooms, cleaning hardwood floors, steam cleaning carpets and drapes, and getting rid of all dust bunnies.
 (Consider replacing any carpet with bad stains).
 If walls look dingy, paint them with neutral colors.
 Remove all family photos, magazines, and medications.
 If the garage is cluttered, remove items and store them offsite.
 This is also a good time to secure valuable items, such as cash and jewelry.

 - Improve Your Curb Appeal.
 Be sure to power wash all siding and windows.
 If the exterior paint on your home is not up to par, then you may consider painting all shutters, trim and doors.
 Sweep the entryway and walkway, and clean the gutters.
 Trim shrubs, mow the lawn and rake leaves.
 Colorful flowers and new shrubs can also be planted.
+Add wrought iron window boxes for even more charm to your home’s exterior.
 Be aware of any unsightly toys or equipment lying in the yard.
 Clean up pet droppings, and repair any cracks in the driveway or sidewalk.